strongtyped/strongtyped.github.io/source/_posts/2014-05-11-reactive-programming-try-future.markdown

 The code above uses `Promise[Z]` in its implementation.

+You do not need to fully understand the _definition_ of `mkFuture`.
+Think of it as the _dual_ of _fulfilling a promise_ in a separate thead, and returning that promise as a future.

 This definition of computations in terms of `mkFuture` is, in a way, more complex than needed.
 For the moment, we are dealing with reactive computations with _one_ value.
-Reactive computations with _many_ values computations will be defined in a similar way.
+Reactive computations with _many_ values will be defined in the next blog post a similar way.
 We want to emphasize this analogy.

-You do not need to fully understand the _definition_ of `mkFuture`.

 When considering `mkFuture` as the _only_ way to make a future, in a way, `Future[Z]` becomes the same as `Callback[Z] => Unit`.